 Independence isn’t a detail.
 It’s the difference.

-Windsor does it differently.
+Since 2012, Windsor has been doing things differently.
 We’re an independent life settlement broker, representing policyholders — not buyers.
 Your policy is introduced to a broader network of funds and reputable providers who make offers for it, driving the price up.

 Monday-Friday